Blue Ash firefighters rescue dog trapped under patio

-BLUE ASH, Ohio — Using the power of the string cheese and treats, firefighters were able to rescue a dog trapped under an enclosed patio in Blue Ash.
+BLUE ASH, Ohio — Using the power of string cheese and treats, firefighters were able to rescue a dog trapped under an enclosed patio in Blue Ash.

 Firefighters were called to the 9400 block of Benchmark Tuesday when a dog named Shadow got stuck behind a support beam under an enclosed patio.
 Video shows crews cutting through the floor of the patio to try and gain access, as well as climbing under the patio to dig a hole for the dog to climb through.